sleeptoken/zettelkasten/Overwriting variables on the stack.md

 ```
 gcc vuln.c -o vuln -fno-stack-protector -z execstack -no-pie -m32
 ```
-above code will output a 32 bit file
+`-m32` --> above code will output a 32 bit file
-`-fno-stack-protector` --> no protections enabled, prevent it from adding canaries to the stack `-z execstac` --> makes sure the program is marked as executable -no-pie --> means that the program will load at the same memory address each time
+`-fno-stack-protector` --> no protections enabled, prevent it from adding canaries to the stack `-z execstac` --> makes sure the program is marked as executable - NX Disabled `-no-pie` --> means that the program will load at the same memory address each time